 - Security Management,

-- Access Control.
+- Access Control,

-- Identification and Authentication
+- Identification and Authentication,

-- Security Audit.
+- Security Audit,

+- Session Handling.

-The product package of SQL Server additionally includes a set of additional tools which are not part of the TOE, these are Replication Services, Notification Services, Integration Services, Analysis Services, Reporting Services, Management Tools, Development Tools.
+The product package of SQL Server additionally includes a set of additional tools which are not part of the TOE, for details please read chapter 2.2 of the Security Target [6].

-The TOE itself comprises the database engine of the SQL Server 2005 platform which provides the security functionality described by the ST. The additional tools as listed above interact with the TOE as a standard SQL client.
+The TOE itself comprises the database engine of the SQL Server 2005 platform which provides the security functionality described by the ST. The additional tools as listed in chapter 2.2 of the Security Target [6] interact with the TOE as a standard SQL client.